Male Mourning Warbler near Lot 15. June 20, 2020. Photo by Brad Snelling.

-At the heart of our project is a campus species list which was kept by faculty emerita Sr. Donna Schroeder and her students for her course on bird identification at The College of St. Scholastica from 1978 to 1996.
+At the heart of our project is a campus species list which was started by faculty emerita Sr. Donna Schroeder through a tutorial program with students in 1978, The list was further developed through collaborative work with students in Sr. Donna's formal course on Bird Identification (BIO 104) during the 1980s and 1990s.
 With her permission, we have updated the list with select sightings from 2005 to 2018, including species which were identified on campus walks led by ornithologists Laura Erickson and Kim Eckert.
 In 2019, we resumed keeping an annual list as part of this record.

 View the campus species list.